 This course covers vocabulary and comprehension research and explicit instructional strategies.
 The candidate will learn about the role of vocabulary development and vocabulary knowledge in comprehension.
 This course includes research-based comprehension teaching strategies that are appropriate for before, during, and after reading that promote reflective reading (e.g., prediction, prior knowledge, monitoring, think-aloud, text structure, visual representation, mental imagery, summarization, questions-questioning, etc.).
 Candidates will learn the factors that contribute to deep comprehension including background knowledge, vocabulary, verbal reasoning ability, knowledge of literary structures and conventions, and use of skills and strategies for close reading of text.
 Semantics, the ability to identify examples of meaningful word relationships or semantic organization and syntax, the ability to distinguish among phrases, dependent clauses, and independent clauses in sentence structure, are presented.
 This course includes an introduction to discourse organization, explaining the difference between narrative and expository text and knowledge of cohesive devices in text and inferential gaps in the surface of text.
 Crosslisted with SE 0529.

-RLD 0530 Language and Reading Acquisition for English Language Learners and Students with Special Needs3 Credits
+RLD 0530 Content Language & Reading Acquisition for English Language Learners and Students with Special Needs3 Credits

 This course develops literacy leadership skills to train others and foundational reading skills to be better prepared to teach K-12 students to learn how to read.
 This course is designed for candidates to learn about the developmental learning needs of culturally and linguistically diverse students, exceptional learners, and bilingual students with special needs, and promotes working in collaborative data teams.
 The course also explores the similarities and differences between bilingual/TESOL students and students with special needs with a focus on reading skills development (e.g. phonology, morphology, orthography, syntax) and instructional strategies that all teachers can use in their classrooms to support reading development in all students.
 Crosslisted with SL 0530.